christophetd/log4shell-vulnerable-app/README.md

 *Note: This is highly inspired from the original [LunaSec advisory](https://www.lunasec.io/docs/blog/log4j-zero-day/). **Run at your own risk, preferably in a VM in a sandbox environment**.*

+**Update (Dec 13th)**: Github has decided to takedown the JNDIExploit repository.
+Thanks to Github, you now do not have the tooling anymore to reproduce this vulnerability locally.
+Don't worry, attackers have the exploit at hand and are actively using it.
+Thank you, Github.
+See also https://twitter.com/christophetd/status/1470287687265529861

 * Use [JNDIExploit](https://github.com/feihong-cs/JNDIExploit/releases/tag/v1.2) to spin up a malicious LDAP server

 ```bash